-Examine the tile pattern at right.
+Examine the tile pattern below.
 Homework Help ✎

 On graph paper, draw Figures 4 and 5.